Scaling up FHE-based Privacy-Preserving ML: Higher Throughput, Longer Inputs for LLama-3-8B: Abstract

 \section{Abstract}

 As large language models (LLMs) become ubiquitous, privacy concerns pertaining to inference inputs keep growing.
 In this context, fully homomorphic encryption (FHE) has emerged as a primary cryptographic solution to provide non-interactive confidential LLM inference.
 Existing solutions scale poorly with the input token length, and hence focus either on small models or larger models with a small number of input tokens.
 They also suffer from the existence of large outlier values.
 These values have a strong impact on the evaluation of non-linear layers, leading to large-degree polynomial approximation and thus heavy evaluation costs.
+We scale up FHE-based LLM inference in two different directions.

-We propose an FHE-based private LLM inference solution that allows thousands of input tokens with only a part of them being encrypted: this fits with a scenario where the context is benign and only part of the input is sensitive.
-To do so, we suggest an unbalanced chunked prefill framework that processes the private and public parts of the input tokens differently.
-Our framework contains plaintext-plaintext, plaintext-ciphertext and ciphertext-ciphertext computational components.
-We adopt different strategies and ingredients for each component.
-We also devise new homomorphic algorithms for specific matrix multiplication and polynomial evaluation tasks encountered during LLM inference.
+First, we accelerate the FHE-based LLM inference in the setting of 128 input tokens.
+To do so, we adopt and revisit ML-techniques (token prepending and orthogonal rotations) to mitigate the impact of the outliers on FHE evaluation of non-linear layers.
+Separately, we devise a new polynomial evaluation method for sparsely-packed ciphertexts, which we leverage to speed up our homomorphic SoftMax implementation.
+We combine these ingredients with several recent fast homomorphic linear algebra techniques for the linear layers, achieving improved efficiency for 128 encrypted input tokens.

-Furthermore, without retraining, we tailor the LLM inference algorithm to reduce the ranges of outlier values: we leverage machine learning strategies (token prepending and rotations) to mitigate the impact of the outliers on non-linear layers.
+Second, we expand the prompt size of FHE-based private LLM inference up to thousands of input tokens when the context is benign and only part of the input is sensitive.
+Our framework then assumes that only the last part of the prompt is encrypted.
+Processing such a prompt requires handling a plaintext-plaintext component (identical to the fully clear case) and a ciphertext-ciphertext component (identical to the fully encrypted case).
+In addition, it requires handling a wide homomorphic computation corresponding to a plaintext-ciphertext component specific to our proposed framework.
+To address this component, we devise a dedicated homomorphic linear algebra algorithm, which is a main building block for a tailored shallow homomorphic attention circuit designed to minimize the bootstrapping costs.